 Which is the Right Option for You?

 According to statistics, the vast majority of Americans – 96% – now own a cellphone of some kind.
-The share of Americans that own smartphones is now 81%, up from just 35% captured in a 2011 survey measuring smarphone ownership trends, conducted by Pew Research Center, a non-partisan American think tank.
-So, it’s no wonder that today, one-in-five American adults uses their smartphone to access the internet.
-Since the start of 2017, mobile has surpassed desktop use and that trend appears to be holding steady.
+The share of Americans that own smartphones is now 81%, up from just 35% captured in a 2011 survey measuring smarphone ownership trends, conducted by Pew Research Center , the non-partisan American think tank.
+So, it’s no wonder that today, three-in-five American adults use their smartphone to access the internet.
+Since the start of 2017, mobile has surpassed desktop use and that trend continues.
 But mobile phones aren’t the sole source of informational gadgets we use.
 In fact, we own a range of devices.
-Did you know that one-in-five U.S. adults favor electronic readers such as a Nook or Kindle?
-And nearly half own tablets?
-Tablet penetration has risen slowly over the past couple of years, and it’s projected that by 2020, tablets will be used by approximately 35% of all internet users.
-By 2019, predicts vpnMentor, that increase will lead to more than half of the American population using a tablet on a regular basis.
+Nearly three-quarters of U.S. adults now own desktop or laptop computers, while roughly half now own tablet computers and roughly half own e-reader devices.